ArminNiessner/RPi_Cam_mEyeOS/README.md

 ## Software setup
 1. Download the MotionEyeOS image ([v.
 20190911](https://github.com/ccrisan/motioneyeos/releases/download/20190911/motioneyeos-raspberrypi-20190911.img.xz) or try new [releases](https://github.com/ccrisan/motioneyeos/releases)) and flash it on the 64 GB microSD card (e.g. using [balenaEtcher](https://www.balena.io/etcher/)).
 See also the [installation instructions](https://www.balena.io/etcher/).
 1. For the RPi Cam to connect to a smartphone or other device, the wifi must be preconfigured.
-To do this, create the file wpa_supplicant.conf in the /boot partition with the necessary information of the wifi network.
-See [Wifi Preconfiguration instructions](https://github.com/ccrisan/motioneyeos/wiki/Wifi-Preconfiguration) for further details.
+To do this, create a file named "wpa_supplicant.conf" in the /boot partition with the necessary information of the wifi network.
+You can use the file in this repository as a template or see [Wifi Preconfiguration instructions](https://github.com/ccrisan/motioneyeos/wiki/Wifi-Preconfiguration) for further details.
 1. Insert the microSD card into the RPi Zero.
-Make sure that the wifi network is turned on (turn on the wifi hotspot of the smartphone) and start the camera with the switch.
+Make sure that the wifi network is turned on (turn on the wifi hotspot on your smartphone) and start the camera with the switch.
-1. After a few seconds up to one minute the camera should appear in the wifi network.
-Note the IP address (e.g. 192.168.43.xxx) and enter it in the browser.
+1. After a few seconds up to one minute the camera should appear in your wifi network.
+Note the IP address (e.g. 192.168.43.xxx) and enter it in your prefered internet browser.
  The MotionEyeOS user interface should appear and a live image of the camera should be transmitted.
-To log in, click on the user button and enter the username "admin" without the password (check the "Remember me"-switch to automatically log in as admin next time).
+To log in, click on the user button and enter the username "admin" without a password (check the "Remember me"-switch to automatically log in as admin next time).
 1. Set your timezone and set the "Network Link Watch" under "Expert Settings" to "off".
 Hit "apply" and the RPi_cam will reboot.
 1. Reconnect to the RPi_cam and play around with the different camera modes available to find the right settings for your project (e.g. "Video Streaming",